-For some, the creep sensation is limited to the scalp, but for others, it involves other parts of the body as well.
-The scientific name of this sensation is Formication.
-Furthermore, this state is also called tactile hallucination.
-The term Formication comes from the Latin word “Formica” that means ant.
+Although it is normal for a short time to feel something crawling on your scalp or body after an encounter with creepy crawlies, some people live chronically with this unpleasant feeling.
+The scientific name of this sensation is “Formication.”
+Furthermore, this state is also called “Tactile Hallucination.”
+The term Formication comes from the Latin word “Formica,” which means ant.
 It implies the sensation when ants move on the skin.

-Reasons for Feeling Creepy on the Scalp
+Reasons for Crawling Sensation on Scalp

-Most of the reasons for crawling sensation are unrealistic.
+Most of the reasons for the crawling sensation are unrealistic.
 This means that no external factor exists for this feeling, and what one feels is just paraesthesia.

-Tip: What Is Paraesthesia?
+What Is Paraesthesia?

 Where the crawling sensation is real, Ozidex can help you.
 Read the rest of this article to understand more.

-Taking Some Medications
+2.1) Taking Some Medications